Flashcards in Pathology of the Middle Ear Deck (23):

 INFECTION of the middle ear

-Earache and bulging red tympanic membrane (pus or fluid in the middle ear)
+Earache and bulging red tympanic membrane (pus or some fluid in the middle ear), ear pulling, may have discharge, tympanic membrane may perforate which will resolve the pain, fever

 Inflammation of the mucous membrane lining the tympanic membrane may cause partial or complete blockage of the Eustachian tube